 If you are staying at one of the Universal Orlando hotel resorts you are likely within walking distance of Volcano Bay.
 I walked over from Cabana Bay Beach Resort and it took no time at all.
 I went through an entrance just for hotel guests.
 Cabana Bay is the closest Universal hotel to the water park.

 The biggest benefit is being able to access the park an hour earlier than everyone else!

 Can’t wait to go back!

 Unfortunately, I only had half a day here, it was wonderful, but I didn’t get to ride everything.
 Hopefully I can take the kids soon and get their take on it!
+I feel confidant that the entire family including older children will have a wonderful time.
 As someone that LOVES water parks I highly recommend this one!

 Volcano Bay Tickets